CoDeGAN: Contrastive Disentanglement for Generative Adversarial Network: Contrasitve Disentanglement in GANs

-Generative adversarial networks (GANs), as the fundamental deep generative model, directly learn a mapping (\ie~generator $G$) from input noise $\mathbf{z}$ to image, where discriminator $D$ is trained to discriminate real and fake images.
-Specifically, it trains $D$ to maximize the probability of giving correct discrimination to both real and generative samples, and simultaneously train $G$ to maximize the probability of generated samples being real.
-The objective function usually takes the form:
+Generative adversarial networks (GANs), as a fundamental deep generative model, directly learn a generator $G$ mapping from input latent variables $\mathbf{z}$ to image, and a discriminator $D$ to discriminate real and fake images.
+Specifically, it trains $D$ to maximize the probability of correct discriminating between real and generative images and simultaneously trains $G$ to maximize the probability of the generated image being recognized as real ones.
+The objective function is typically formulated as follows: